Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 a file called 'Urchin.json.postman_collection' in the source code that can be imported into Postman.
 This will provide example calls for all methods available in the API that you can test using Postman.

+## The management UI

+If you chose to deploy the managemnt UI, then you can navigate to http://urchin.local/ui and you should be presented with a user interface that allows you to view, test and save environments and rules.

+See the project status in the main readme for a description of what is currently possible in the management UI.

 ## REST API
 This server has a RESTful API with JSON in the body of POSTs and PUTs and it replies with JSON.